Sustainability

 Integration of sustainability risks

-In order to effectively reduce sustainability risks in the ongoing management, the board of Finserve has adopted the Policy for Integration of Sustainability Risks, which all funds under Finserve's management must follow.
+In order to effectively manage the integration of sustainability risks in the ongoing management, the board of Finserve has adopted the Policy for the Integration of Sustainability Risks, which all funds under Finserve's management must follow.
 In addition to guidance to investment professionals regarding Finserve's responsible investment process, the Policy contains an exclusion list.
 The purpose of this is to ensure that investments do not take place in companies and in industries that Finserve considers to be in direct conflict with the sustainability commitment Finserve's board has adopted.

 We exclude companies involved in products and services in controversial weapons such as cluster munitions, anti-personnel landmines, nuclear weapons, biological weapons, chemical weapons, tobacco, pornography, coal, and uranium mining.
 The funds also exclude companies that violate international conventions and that are subject to international sanctions.
 Even companies whose operations do not fall under the exclusion list can involve sustainability risks.
 These may, but do not have to be decisive for which investments are selected in the respective fund, given that they are compatible with the individual fund's information in relation to the EU's regulation on sustainability-related information or the Sustainable Finance Disclosure Regulation ("SFDR").